-These best practices represent a set of fixed criteria and guidelines concerning the scientific publication and the roles of key people involved in the process, from both ethical and operational points of view.
+These best practices represent a set of fixed criteria and scientific publication guidelines along with the roles of key people involved in the process, from both ethical and operational points of view.
 The main aim of adopting these best practices in a scientific publication is to contribute strongly to the consolidation of different areas as fields of scientific knowledge.

 Apart from this, there needs to be a clear definition of all the requirements and procedures for the choice of roles and responsibilities of all stakeholders involved, such as editor-in-chief and associate editors of members of the scientific/editorial policy board.

 Another important thing in scientific publishing is the need for originality.
 All published content must be original, which means that it needs to be ensured that the content has never been published before in any other way, except in conference annuals.

 Likewise, dissertations and theses must be verified that the author of the said work is necessarily the author of the article, even allowing the provision for the insertion of other authors.

 When it comes to articles with previous publications in conference annuals, only the ones containing substantial advances concerning the version presented in the events should be published.
 It should be explicitly mentioned on the article’s first page, even in the case of fast-track publishing.

 Another important area to take care of in scientific publication is the verification of any kind of similarities with existing published work.
 It should ideally be done during desk review, and the work should be rejected if there is any occurrence of plagiarism.

 Also, any kind of fees charged by the journal for editing and/or publication should be mentioned to the author(s) right at the time of manuscript submission for evaluation to avoid conflicts at a later stage.